 Cook and eat lighter.
 Plan a few menus.
 Try some new ingredients.
 Read through your cook books in search of new, lighter, recipes.

 Capture memories as you go.
 I have boxes of half-finished scrapbooks and even more boxes of photos yet to be placed in said scrapbooks.
 One of the nice features of technology is how easy it makes bookmaking.
 My new favorite is Mosaic.
-For just $20, you can upload 20 photos (or photo collages, I use the Diptic app to make them) from your phone (think Instagram) to a high-quality photo book.
+You can upload 20 photos (or photo collages, I use the Diptic app to make them) from your phone (think Instagram) to an affordable high-quality photo book.
 They make great gifts for family and friends, too.
 They're a fun and easy way to display your favorite photos from special events and vacations.

 Other ideas for on-the-go-memory capturing are Flip videos.
 A daily, or weekly, journal.
 Even something as simple as a calendar with room for notes and quotes.